Skip to content

 Last updated:

 Understanding restriction enzymes and molecular cloning is not merely historical context.
-The reference materials against which forensic profiles are matched (ladder allelic standards, probe sequences, vector-born control templates) are manufactured using this same toolkit.
-Restriction fragment length polymorphism (RFLP) typing, which dominated forensic identification from Sir Alec Jeffreys' 1984 Nature paper through to the mid-1990s in the US and UK, was entirely a restriction enzyme assay.
-And in jurisdictions still holding legacy RFLP evidence in archived case files (including US federal cases prosecuted under the original FBI RFLP protocol and UK cases that preceded the NDNAD's STR transition in the late 1990s), understanding the underlying chemistry is essential for re-interpretation or cold-case review.
+RFLP typing dominated forensic identification from the 1984 Nature paper through to the mid-1990s in the US and UK and was entirely a restriction enzyme assay.
+The population-level marker theory behind RFLP and STR profiling is covered in polymorphism, heredity and forensic markers.
+In jurisdictions holding legacy RFLP evidence in archived case files (including US federal cases prosecuted under the original FBI RFLP protocol and UK cases that preceded the NDNAD's STR transition), understanding the underlying chemistry is essential for cold-case review.

 A restriction enzyme does not cut randomly: it reads a short palindromic sequence and cuts only there, which is exactly the property that makes it analytically useful.